 For weather details in Vietnam, please visit the World Meteorological Organization.

 The official currency is the Vietnamese Dong (VND).

-ANZ and the Commonwealth Bank are both present with branches and ATMs in the big cities.
+ANZ and CBA are present with branches, representative office and ATMs in the big cities.

 Traveller’s cheques and foreign currency can be exchanged at most major hotels.
-Credit cards are not accepted as widely as elsewhere, but can be used to withdraw money from most banks’ ATMs, of which there are plenty, especially in cities.
+Credit cards are not accepted as widely as in Australia, but can be used to withdraw money from most banks’ ATMs, of which there are plenty, especially in cities.